go-gorp/gorp/README.md

 [![build status](https://secure.travis-ci.org/go-gorp/gorp.png)](http://travis-ci.org/go-gorp/gorp)

+### Update 2015-07-01 Cleanup & feature freeze

+We are currently cleaning up the backlog of issues and PR's.
+When this is done the codebase will be split into separate files and there will be breaking changes to the API's.
+We're also adding better tests and documentation.
+As a result of these changes the `master` branch will be unstable.
+Please use `gopkg.in/gorp.v1`.
+When the cleanup and changes are done, we will release `v2.0`.

+At this time we won't accept new feature-related pull-requests because of changes to the codebase.
+Please create an issue for your feature and wait until `v2.0` has been released.

+## Introduction

 I hesitate to call gorp an ORM.
 Go doesn't really have objects, at least not in the classic Smalltalk/Java sense.
 There goes the "O".  gorp doesn't know anything about the relationships between your structs (at least not